 Deviated Septum is frequently caused by facial trauma such as a blow to the nose/face.
-It can also occur just from the way the septum grows.
+It can also occur just from the way the septum develops as a person grows.
 A deviation in the septum can cause breathing obstruction and congestion, and sometimes lead to sinusitis issues.
 In most cases a deviated septum can be corrected with an outpatient surgical procedure known as a septoplasty.

 The nose has a high concentration of blood vessels combined with delicate/fragile nasal membranes.
 Common causes of nosebleeds include dry climates (like Colorado!!), injury to the nose or nasal mucus membranes, medications that thin the blood, infections, high blood pressure/hypertension, alcohol abuse, and allergic and non-allergic rhinitis.

 You should go to the doctor or emergency room if:

 - You experience heavy bleeding or significant blood loss.